 5. Solar energy powers life on Earth and drives weather.

-To change the audience, topic, or point count, only the dictionary changes — the template itself stays constant:
+And here is the payoff of everything we built.
+To change the audience, the topic, or the point count, only the dictionary changes.
+The template itself stays the same:

 # PhD-level response about black holes in 4 points